openai/openai-dotnet/README.md

 ### Using the async API

 Every client method that performs a synchronous API call has an asynchronous variant in the same client class.
 For instance, the asynchronous variant of the `ChatClient`'s `CompleteChat` method is `CompleteChatAsync`.
-To rewrite the call above using the asynchronous counterpart, simply `await` the corresponding call from an async method:
+To rewrite the call above using the asynchronous counterpart, simply `await` the call to the corresponding async variant:

 ```csharp
 ChatCompletion chatCompletion = await client.CompleteChatAsync(